COVID-19 Relief and Recovery Fund

-This initiative provides $4 million to Seafood Industry Australia (SIA) to support the survival and recovery of Australia's seafood sector by delivering a 12-month national awareness campaign that encourages Australians to eat more healthy, sustainable Australian seafood.
+This initiative has provided $4 million to Seafood Industry Australia (SIA) to deliver a 12-month national awareness campaign that encourages Australians to eat healthier, sustainable Australian seafood which will support the survival and recovery of Australia’s seafood sector.

 Supporting Agricultural Shows and Field Days

 This initiative is providing $39 million to reimburse eligible expenditure and alleviate the cash flow pressures of agricultural show societies and field day organisers who have had to cancel their events in 2020 due to COVID-19.

 - Up to $26 million has been made available to Royal Capital City shows, with a maximum funding cap specified for each capital city.

 - Up to $10.235 million is being made available to local agricultural shows and $2.59 million for field day organisers.
 Caps on funding will apply based on event attendance: small shows $10,000, medium shows $15,000 and large shows $70,000.

 $100,000 has been made available to Agricultural Shows Australia to fund its National Rural Ambassador competition for 2020 and 2021.

 $100,000 has also been made available to the Association of Agricultural Field Days of Australasia to run its next annual conference and provide training and assistance for members on recovery management planning.

 For further information, contact the Department of Agriculture, Water and the Environment's agricultural show programs section: firstname.lastname@example.org or 02 6272 5603, or for more information on the Supporting Agricultural Shows and Field Days program, visit www.agriculture.gov.au/ag-farm-food/infrastructure/supporting-ag-shows.